Yarik7610/messenger-client/README.md

 3. Adding contact
 4. Creating / removing / editing chat group
 5. Searching contact / chat group
-6. Writing messages to chat / contact
+6. Writing messages to chat / contact in real time via Socket.IO
 7. Adding new members into chat group
 8. Kicking group members if you are the admin, admin ownership for groups
 9. Leaving the chat group / chat with contact